 We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, conduct clinical trials of, and seek marketing approval for, SGT-001, SGT-003 and our other product candidates.
 In addition, if we obtain marketing approval for SGT-001, SGT-003 and our other product candidates, we expect to incur significant expenses related to product sales, marketing, manufacturing and distribution.
 We also incur additional costs associated with operating as a public company.
-While we believe that our cash and cash equivalents as of March 31, 2021 will be sufficient to fund our operating expenses and capital requirements into the fourth quarter of 2022, we have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently anticipate.
+While we believe that our cash, cash equivalents and available-for-sale securities as of June 30, 2021 will be sufficient to fund our operating expenses and capital requirements into the fourth quarter of 2022, we have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently anticipate.
 In order to continue to operate our business beyond that time, we will need to raise additional funds.
 However, there can be no assurance that we will be able to generate funds on terms acceptable to us, on a timely basis, or at all.
 In addition, we anticipate that we will need additional funding to complete the development of SGT-001, SGT-003 and our other product candidates.